rick-gwu/anjosoft.cifra-dotnet-tool/README.md

 For more information and other installation options, see Microsoft's article on [how to manage .NET tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools)

-For help with installation errors, see Microsoft's article on [How to troubleshoot .NET tool usage issues](https://docs.microsoft.com/en-us/dotnet/core/tools/troubleshoot-usage-issues)
+For help with installation errors, see Microsoft's article on [how to troubleshoot .NET tool usage issues](https://docs.microsoft.com/en-us/dotnet/core/tools/troubleshoot-usage-issues)